HumphrysFamilyTree.com

 the writer,

-born Lady Mary Sidney, 1586 or 1587, stayed often at her aunt's house Wilton,
+born Lady Mary Sidney, 1586 or 1587.

-mar 1604 (her age 17 or 18) to Sir Robert Wroth and had issue:
+She mar 1604 (her age 17 or 18) to Sir Robert Wroth.

-1. child, died age c.2 yrs.
+1. (child), died age c.2 yrs.

-at the end of Urania is the sonnet sequence Pamphilia to Amphilanthus,
+At the end of Urania is the sonnet sequence Pamphilia to Amphilanthus.

-she died c.1652, age c.65 yrs.
+She died c.1652, age c.65 yrs.

 Pamphilia to Amphilanthus (1621) by Lady Mary Wroth.